riyahq/Diwali_Sales/README.md

 ## 📌 Customer Demographics Analysis

-- Majority of the buyers are young adults (18-35 years old).
+- Majority of the buyers are 26-35 years old.

-- Males contribute to a higher share of total sales compared to females.
+- Females contribute to a higher share of total sales compared to males.

 ## 📌 State-wise Sales Distribution

-- Top-selling states: Maharashtra, Karnataka, and Uttar Pradesh.
+- Top-selling states: Uttar Pradesh, Maharashtra, Karnataka.

 - Higher urban sales compared to rural regions.

 ## 📌 Product Category Analysis

-- Electronics & Apparel are the top-selling categories.

-- High-value products are mostly purchased by working professionals.
+- Most of the buyers working in IT, Healthcare and Aviation are more likely to buy products from Food, Clothing and Electronics category